How to manage the 4 Month Sleep Regression

 - Incorporate some wind-down time before naps and bedtime to give your child the best chance of relaxing before sleep.
 Take your baby into a quiet room where you can read a book, sing a song, or offer a cuddle before going to sleep.

 - Incorporate a bedtime routine and keep it simple and no longer than 30-45 minutes.
 A warm bath, a massage, a full feed, and then place your baby in the cot awake.
 You can also offer an earlier bedtime if necessary.
-Sleep regressions can lead to missed sleep, which can lead to over-tiredness
+This 4-month sleep regression can lead to missed sleep, which can lead to over-tiredness.

 - Keeping your baby swaddled during this time can be of real benefit as It will help keep them calm and feeling more secure during this time of change.